-Even when done predictively, this still creates AR-style “blur lag artifacts” due to latency of eye tracker sensor and rendering overheads, lagging behind physical eyeball position.
+Even when done predictively, this is not perfect; It can still creates AR-style “blur lag artifacts” due to latency of eye tracker sensor and rendering overheads, lagging behind physical eyeball position.
 Lagging between physical and virtual is a big reason why 16,000 Hertz was used for an NVIDIA AR experiment.

 Thus, retina refresh rates ends up being required anyway for Holodeck perfection.
 Avoiding eye-tracking compensation and keeping vision 100% virtual enables a bigger latency safety margin.
 This bigger sensor-to-photons latency safety margin (i.e. ~10ms for VR instead of <1ms for AR) permits room for other processing overheads such as frame rate amplification technologies.

 Known Flaw Of Humankind Invention of “Frame Rate” and “Refresh Rate”